The moment you knew

 Self-Love deficiency is at the root of why we attract narcissists.

-I am not blaming you for attracting them, but on the other hand, don’t feel like a victim, either.
+I am not blaming you for attracting them, but on the other hand, I don’t feel like a victim either.
 You have to understand your part in this to get healthy, and your part is that you likely don’t love yourself.
 It’s ok, it’s fine; plenty of people hate themselves or worse.
 But it is ok to love yourself.
 It is not selfish or self-centered; it is the natural way for people to love themselves.
-So don’t worry about being vain; just worry about being healthy.
+So don’t worry about being vain; worry about being healthy.

 Remember that you will let people treat you as poorly as you treat yourself, so why would anyone else if you don’t love yourself?